edc-dev-chapter/patterns-dojo-zych/Readme.md

 ###How To start
 This branch is just a starting point.
 To go to first step - checkout branch `observer-step1` and follow instructions in updated Readme.

+###Step1
+Run tests found in Tests.java.
+Tests will fail.
+Your job is to make tests pass.
+You cannot change implementation of tests, but you have to change implementation of existing classes.
+In this step implement correct interfaces in classes
+* StockExchange
+* SmartphoneApp
+* TvStrip
+* WebsiteChart